20 Greatest Computer Programmers Of All Time

 Who is he: Linus Torvalds is a software engineer, project coordinator, and hacker.
 He is the man behind the Linux operating system.

 What he has done: He has written the Linux kernel code (approx 2%) and the revision control system, Git.
-Many popular operating systems, including Ubuntu, Fedora, and Android are based on Linux.
+Many popular operating systems, including Ubuntu, Fedora, and Android, are based on the Linux kernel.
 Torvalds holds the “Linux” trademark and monitors its usage.

 Major Achievements: He was honored with the Millennium Technology Prize, along with Shinya Yamanaka, for creating an open-source operating system.
-He also received an EFF Pioneer Award, Lovelace Medal from the British Computer Society, and Vollum Award from Reed College.
+He also received the EFF Pioneer Award, the Lovelace Medal from the British Computer Society, and the Vollum Award from Reed College.

 2. Dennis Ritchie

-What he has done: He developed the C programming language on which numerous modern machine languages and technologies are based, including the PS4 and Xbox.
-Ritchie created a multiuser operating system called Unix.
-He is also known for developing ALTRAN, B, BCPL, and Multics.
+What he has done: He developed the C programming language, which became the foundation for many modern programming languages and technologies, including those used in the PS4 and Xbox.
+Ritchie also created the multiuser operating system Unix and contributed to the development of ALTRAN, B, BCPL, and Multics.

-Major Achievements: Ritchie was honored with Turing Award, Hamming Medal from the IEEE, Computer Pioneer Award, Computer History Museum Fellow, and Harold Pender Award.
+Major Achievements: Ritchie was honored with the Turing Award, the Hamming Medal from the IEEE, the Computer Pioneer Award, the Computer History Museum Fellow, and the Harold Pender Award.

 1. Alan Mathison Turing